If there’s one major American music festival that seems to attract more travelers than any other, it’s Bonnaroo.

 This is a pretty typical lineup.
-In the past few years, the fest has hosted acts such as the Red Hot Chili Peppers, U2, the Weeknd, Lorde, Machine Gun Kelly, Stevie Nicks, Tegan & Sara, Cold War Kids, Kacey Musgraves, The National, Cardi B, Phish, Post Malone, and Childish Gambino.
+In the past years, the fest has hosted acts such as the Red Hot Chili Peppers, U2, the Weeknd, Lorde, Machine Gun Kelly, Stevie Nicks, Tegan & Sara, Cold War Kids, Kacey Musgraves, The National, Cardi B, Phish, Post Malone, and Childish Gambino.

 Because the festival is held on private grounds, there’s no curfew.
 Bonnaroo is famous for having shows start as late as 3 am, which can lead to an awesome party atmosphere, particularly when a dance/DJ act with a laser light show takes the stage.

 In 2008, Kanye West infamously went on two hours late, starting at 4:30 in the morning.
 This pissed off thousands of people, but I’ll never forget daylight starting to peek through around 5:30 when Kanye was still on stage.
-Where else can you see a huge star perform as the sun rises?
+Where else can you watch a live concert as the sun rises?
 I count it as one of my favorite concert memories ever.

 On top of that, there’s always some inconsiderate bastard who gets up at 8 and starts blasting music, waking up everybody within a half-mile.
 Bottom line: You’ll be awake by 8 every morning.
 Expect very little sleep over the weekend.

-It’s for that reason that after 2008, I swore I would never attend Bonnaroo again unless I was traveling in an RV to block out the sun and the noise.
+It’s for that reason that after 2008, I said I would never attend Bonnaroo again unless I was traveling in an RV to block out the sun and the noise.
 I need my beauty sleep!